HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 === "Containers"
     You can use Digital Asset Management (DAM) as a datasource of the Search service for you to search DAM assets and images more efficiently.
 For instructions on how to configure and use indexing in DAM, see [DAM Indexing](../../manage_content/digital_assets/configuration/dam_indexing/index.md).

+### Digital Asset Management - Downloading a mismatch report even if find mismatch process is not complete

+=== "Containers"
+    You can use the `-forceDownload <value>` attribute to download a mismatch report even if the find mismatch process is not complete.
+Documentation is also updated to list the scenarios where you cannot download a mismatch report.
+For more information, see [DAM Staging Mismatch and Resync](../../manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md#download-mismatch-report).

 ### New guidance for performance sizing for rendering in medium configuration

 === "Containers"